Flight-Free-UK/flight_free_uk_website/source/posts_travel/destination-scotland.html.markdown

 One of the best things about living in Europe is how easy it is to travel like this – we have a vast area accessible by train, making car-free holidays not only easy, but a joy.

-> "A great thing about living in Europe is how easy it is to travel like this – we have a vast area accessible by train, making car-free holidays a joy."
+> A great thing about living in Europe is how easy it is to travel like this – we have a vast area accessible by train, making car-free holidays a joy.

 *[Claire Stocks](https://beethechangeblog.co.uk/) is a writer and environmental activist.*

 ![Picture shows a person cycling along a narrow road next to a white sandy estuary.
 In the distance is a small white house with a red roof and low rolling green hills. ](/images/uploads/claire1.png "Cycling towards Traigh Mhor, where a tiny plane lands once a day on Barra’s beach runway, the only one in the world")

-### Kate Bullock, driving around Easter Ross and Wester Ross
+#### Kate Bullock, driving around Easter Ross and Wester Ross

 My husband and I have been to Scotland several times, before and since we were married.
 I worked as an au pair on the Isle of Mull and Rupert's family had many holidays there.
 Since discovering Rupert's strong ancestral links to Scotland – his great-great-great grandfathers emigrated from Scotland to Jamaica – we've been more often.